 The IPS system shall manage multi-link in order to ensure the availability of the connection to the ground.
-This is done so to provide better availability and enhance the communication link quality.
+This is done as to provide better availability and enhance the communication link quality.
 The IPS system will have the capabilities to switch to another link (VDL2, SATCOM, LDACS …) in case of service loss or degradation of the link.
 Secure communications entails both encryption of data and authentication of users to the network.
 The communication services must be available for legitimate aircraft to access at any time.

-On the airborne, IP version 6 network will manage and utilize the multiple air-ground links to send and receive an application data.
-As single application data traverse via multiple links and access ground network, protecting application data from modification, deletion, and/or injection is necessary.
+On the airborne side, the IP version 6 network will manage and utilize the multiple air-ground links to send and receive application data.
+As data from a single application traverses via multiple links and access ground networks, protecting the application data from modification, deletion, and/or injection is necessary.

-Adversary may able to configure via metasploit to randomly compromise the ground nodes or stations for launching a class of false data injection attack.
-These attacks may result in the failure of the core network infrastructure components or control and management planes data that can be misleading the essential information, such as available bandwidth information and packet routing information.
+An adversary may able to configure via metasploit to randomly compromise the ground nodes or stations for launching a class of false data injection attack.
+These attacks may result in the failure of the core network infrastructure components or control and management planes data that can lead to misleading essential information, such as available bandwidth information and packet routing information.

-In the IPS system, once ground stations or any entity in networks are compromised, the adversaries could easily manipulate any sensitive information result in adverse impacts on safety and regularity of flights or compromise of airline time and mission sensitive information.
-To protect the transit data, IPS system should provide the mechanism to protect data.
-DTLS in transport layer should be utilize to provide the protection.
+In the IPS system, once ground stations or any entity in networks are compromised, the adversaries could easily manipulate any sensitive information resulting in adverse impacts on the safety and regularity of flights or compromise an airline’s time and mission sensitive information.
+To protect the data in transit, IPS system should provide the mechanism to protect data.
+DTLS in transport layer should be utilized to provide the protection.
 DTLS supports peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and replay protection.

 Air-Ground Transport level (layer 3-4)